montreyw/Theme-Redesign-and-SEO-Overhaul/README.md

 - [ ] Remove all `&quot;`s from posts in `src="&quot;http...`
 - [ ] LazyLoader for SoundCloud embeds
 - [ ] Look into how Writer tools for posts like Interviews and Events can be improved for posting ease and style consistency
+- [ ] Ability to play a post's first song right from the posts grid
+- [ ] Ability to play a post's first video right from the posts grid
 - [ ] START ALL OVER :D -- New Well-planned Theme and Infrastructure
+- [ ] AJAX site navigation engine
+- [ ] Site wide persistent MP3 player
 - [ ] ...

 - [Back to top ^](#table-of-contents)